NLCR/CZIDLO/README.md

    Bear in mind that there always exists default context.xml in each war so it will be copied into `$TOMCAT_HOME/webapps/$APPLICATION_NAME/META-INF/context.xml` when the application is (re)deployed.

-4. Application run on same server should set property `resolver.admin.logFile` to the same file so that admin logs of all modules are accessible through web interface.
+4. Application run on same server should set property `czidlo.admin.logFile` to the same file so that admin logs of all modules are accessible through web interface.

 5. Web applications `web` and `processDataServer` need that database for processes and OAI Adapter xsl transformations is initialized.